SRGSSR/srgdataprovider-ios/docs/SERVICE_AVAILABILITY.md

 | Most searched shows | ✅ | ✅ | ✅ | ✅ | ✅ | ❌ | N/A |
 | Videos with tags | ✅ | ❌ | ❌ | ⚠️ (2) | ❌ | ✅ | ❌ |

-(1) At the moment, SWI only supports a search term but not advanced query parameters.
+(1) At the moment, SWI only supports a search term but no settings.
+If settings are applied they will be simply ignored.
 (2) RTR only supports `fullLengthExcluded = NO`.

 ## Recommendation services